Khaproid™ Haemorrhoid Formula Range

 - Bioactive blind studies conducted in an independent laboratory concluded an anti-oxidant free radical scavenger ABTS profile averaging greater than 95% effective.

-- “This strong antioxidant activity is comparable to that of BHT: antioxidant food additive E321, regarding the DPPH free scavenging activity”, (E321 is approved by the European Union and the FDA) Quote from paper: Zhang H. December 2008; CHARACTERIZATION OF BIOACTIVE PHYTOCHEMICALS FROM THE STEM BARK OF AFRICAN MAHOGANY Khaya senegalensis (MELIACEAE); A PhD Food Technology Dissertation Presented to the Graduate School of Clemson University, Clemson, South Carolina USA.
+- “This strong antioxidant activity is best watches replica comparable to that of BHT: antioxidant food additive E321, regarding the DPPH free scavenging activity”, (E321 is approved by the European Union and the FDA) Quote from paper: Zhang H. December 2008; CHARACTERIZATION OF BIOACTIVE PHYTOCHEMICALS FROM THE STEM BARK OF AFRICAN MAHOGANY Khaya senegalensis (MELIACEAE); A PhD Food Technology Dissertation Presented to the Graduate School of Clemson University, Clemson, South Carolina USA.

 (4) When taken as an oral formulation, traditional medicine side effects may include diarrhoea, polyuria and general weakness.
 These side effects are rare and thought to be indicative of the general de-tox properties of Khaproid® ingredients.
 As in any de-tox preparation, additional fresh water should always be consumed.
 Reference source: Side effects from traditional medicine: Tchacondo T. Et al, pub 2010.
 Herbal Remedies and Their Adverse Effects in Tem Tribe Traditional Medicine in Togo.
 African Journal of Traditional, Complementary and Alternative Medicines, 2011;8(1):45-60.